davepinch/pinchy.cc/scratchpad.md

 title: "Scratchpad"
 hashtag: scratchpad
 ---
+STRIKE A HIGH POWERED POSE not linked, see first thing in the morning moved-to-pinchy-cc/, moved to pinchy.cc, https://gist.github.com/niksumeiko/8972566 René Descartes, "So blind is the curiosity..." --> curiosity he was but a thought --> this particular thought Remove The Advertisement deck if-you-ask-me-what-i-came-to-do-in-this-world - Émile Zola, tag artist Dear AI, please simulate the experience of reading this web page --> remove period
+---
 randomed-tagged functionality.
 A button to show a random cat. one cat at a time please --> button to show one cat at a time